Realm-Bot/docs/Features/chatrelay.md

 # Chat Relay
 Chat relay is a feature which allows people in discord to talk with people in your realm and vice versa

+Chat relay requires you to be a premium user

 ---

 ## How it Works